ahmetcihat2773/Region-Growing-Image-Segmentation/README.md

 <img src="images/new_method/rec/Enchancement/rec_30_4(1).jpg" width="400"/>

 ## Discussion
+* Image contrast effects the OTSU results.
+Without contrast manipulation, OTSU algorithm is not that much efficient to distinguish foreground and background.
 * Unconnected neighbors created problems during region growing algorithm and this can be solved with morphological methods.
-For example, opening operation can be used to connect foreground pixels to each other after OTSU thresholding.
+* Erosion might delete more data than needed that's why inner rectangle is not fit well in some images because of the different contrast levels.
-* Applying thresholding and than applying region growing method gives a good result but results can be made better with different algorithms such as region growing algorithm based on surface fitting method that is explained in this <a href="https://www.semanticscholar.org/paper/Segmentation-through-Variable-Order-Surface-Fitting-Besl-Jain/9cb0b37ade76ffb299f6d103203e246d058a6d8c" target="_top">article</a>.
+* Applying thresholding and thEn applying region growing method gives a good result but results can be made better with different algorithms such as region growing algorithm based on surface fitting method that is explained in this <a href="https://www.semanticscholar.org/paper/Segmentation-through-Variable-Order-Surface-Fitting-Besl-Jain/9cb0b37ade76ffb299f6d103203e246d058a6d8c" target="_top">article</a>.